eslamkhaled560/complete-cicd-python-deployment-eks/README.md

 ------------------------------------------------
 ## Clean Up Resources

-- Delete the ERC images on AWS, as Terraform won't be able to destroy them if the repository is not empty.
+- Delete the ECR images on AWS, as Terraform won't be able to destroy them if the repository is not empty.

 - Delete Kubernetes resources, as Terraform will struggle to delete some resources that depend on the Nginx Ingress LoadBalancer.
 ```